M-Humza-Pirzada/first_git_file/README.md

 # first_git_file
-This is first git repository
+This is first git repository and updated